Subheader BG

 This is a sleep-related breathing condition that causes your airway to repeatedly become blocked during rest.
 These breathing pauses can be brief, but they interrupt your sleep cycle and prevent your body from getting the oxygen it needs.

 Many people don’t realize they have sleep apnea.
 It’s often mistaken for simple snoring or blamed on stress and poor sleep habits.
-At Dental Therapy in Phoenix, we help patients understand and manage this condition with empathy, experience, and personalized care.
+At Dental Therapy, Dr. Tahany Whiting offers sleep apnea treatments in Phoenix to help patients manage this condition with empathy, experience, and personalized care.

 Signs You May Have Sleep Apnea